soulflyer/publish/README.md

 ## versions

-    version image1 [image2 image3 ....]
+    version [-x] [-d directory] [image1 image2 image3 ....]

 If the fullsize version of an image is newer than the medium version then the small medium large and thumb sized versions are re-created from the fullsize version.
 The images can be given as a full or partial path.
+The -d option can be used to process all the pics in a specified directory. -x suppresses the write to the db, useful if the metadata hasn't changed and speed is important.

 The locations of the various versions are set in the file: setup.sh .
 They will also be read from the command line (Not yet implemented).

 ## make-gif